Yuqiwu/Jojo/README.md

 ## Extra

-- The use of the comparable interface
 - Witty comments
 - Continuous help(a while loop)
 - Ticket is called later in the cycle instead of being answered right away
+- Can have multiple problems